Skip to content Skip to sidebar Skip to footer

 The weird thing is that Dogecoin might be fun and a pump, with at least some of the buyers feeling like they’re in on the joke.
 The barriers to entry on crypto are very low; Dogecoin is available with the tap of a button on some popular zero-commission brokerage apps.
 You could lose your shirt but there’s no need to bet that much.
 On the Ellen Degeneres Show on April 27, Cuban explained his thinking on Dogecoin.
 He said he got his 11-year-old into it with an initial $30 investment.
 “It’s not necessarily the best investment you can make,” Cuban said.
 “But you can buy it on Robinhood, and signing up and trading on Robinhood is free.
 So that’s one thing.”
 Cuban went on to say that it beats a lottery ticket.

-0 Response to "Say It’s Hard to Take Dogecoin Seriously, But the Doge Doesn’t Care"
+Post a Comment for "Say It’s Hard to Take Dogecoin Seriously, But the Doge Doesn’t Care"